Effective 1 February 2021, users who operate their UA under the following conditions are required to obtain a UA Pilot Licence (UAPL):

 To qualify for the application of a UAPL, the user must:

-- then pass a practical assessment conducted by an Authorised Flight Examiner within a UA training and assessment organisation (UATO); and
+- Pass a practical assessment* conducted by an Authorised Flight Examiner within a UA training and assessment organisation (UATO).
+Please click here for the list of CAAS-approved UATOs.

 Users who fail to comply with the UAPL requirements could face a fine of up to $50,000, or imprisonment not exceeding 2 years, or both for a first offence and up to $100,000, or imprisonment not exceeding 5 years, or both for a second or subsequent offence.
 In addition, users who fail to produce a valid UA Basic Training certificate, UAPL, activity or operator permit during the verification checks by CAAS enforcement officers could face a fine up to $20,000 for a first offence, and a fine of up to $40,000 or imprisonment not exceeding 15 months, or both for a second or subsequent offence.